 To Outdoor furniture needs to be maintained often to keep it looking great season after season.
 The life of your patio furniture largely depends on its care.
 With a few easy preventive measures, you can prevent or at least delay having to deep clean your outdoor furniture, and keep it clean and maintain its durability.

-Regularly tighten all hardware to avoid loosening which can lead to bolt failure and product breakage.
+Maintenance Regularly tighten all hardware to avoid loosening which can lead to bolt failure and product breakage.
 Replace missing hardware (remove product from use until repaired).
 Regularly tighten the headrest bolts on chaise lounges and recliners.
 Confirm movement is smooth without binding and that ratchets engages properly at each position.

 Although many outdoor fabrics and woven frames are mildew resistant, exposure to the outdoor elements can result in mildew and mold forming.
 This is why it is so important to clean your outdoor furniture often.
 The life of outdoor furniture can be extended by simply rinsing down the patio furniture regularly with water.